A complete web app platform for maths educators

 This project was a blast, and I learnt so much.
 It was really fun to try my hand at full stack development, and I was really proud of being able to stand up the service in such a short amount of time with the support of my team.
 I really appreciated the opportunity to utilise my learnings from a previous project Active Memory, and the Challenges I built for students I thought were effective and easy to iterate.

-Finally for all the teachers who use MathsBURST in their clasroom, thanks for giving us a go and all your wonderful feedback.
+Finally for all the teachers who use MathsBURST in their classroom, thanks for giving us a go and all your wonderful feedback.
 The fact that MathsBURST was used by thousands and thousands of students across Australia, is really humbling to me.